Competition, stability, and functionality in excitatory-inhibitory neural circuits: Preliminaries

 \subsection{Graph theory}

 Graph theory is the study of graphs, which are mathematical structures used to model pairwise relations between objects.
-It has applications in neuroscience, computer science, biology, social sciences, and many other fields.
+It has wide applications in all applied science, among which we list neuroscience, computer science, biology, social sciences, and many other fields.
+We hereby provide a concise account of the basic concepts from graph theory.
+The interested reader is referred to the following references~\citep{WDB:01, DR:25} for a more in-depth treatment.